StraySignal/fediverse-radar/README.md

 ## Additional Requirements

 - **Node.js** must be installed on your system.
-- **Git** is required for cloning the [atproto-export](https://github.com/rdp-studio/atproto-export) repository (handled automatically).
 - **Internet connection** is required for API lookups and downloading dependencies.
-- The CLI will automatically clone and manage the `atproto-export` tool as needed.

 ---